 - A software object that provides a mechanism to model physical entities that contain other physical entities.

 Placing a primitive type within an object so that the primitive can be used as an object, in a language where there is a distinction between a primitive type and an object type.
-See also autobox, object type, primitive type, unbox.
+See also autobox, primitive type, unbox.

 See business process as a service.

 See Business Process Execution Language.

 - In SNA, one or more chains of request units and their responses, representing a complete transaction, exchanged between two session partners.
 See also end bracket.

 - Either of the characters left bracket ([) and right bracket (]).

 In SNA, a data flow control protocol in which exchanges between two session partners are achieved through the use of brackets, with one partner designated at session activation as the first speaker and the other as the bidder.
 The bracket protocol involves bracket initiation and termination rules.
 See also protocol.

 - To create a stream for parallel or insulated development.